Terminal Value: Gordon Growth vs Exit Multiple Method

 Building Terminal Value into Your Model

-When constructing a DCF model, terminal value calculation follows these steps:
+When constructing a DCF model, terminal value calculation follows a systematic process that integrates with your broader valuation.

 The terminal value itself represents value at the end of your projection period, not today.
-You must discount it back using:
+You must discount it back to present value using:

 PV of Terminal Value=Terminal Value(1+WACC)n\text{PV of Terminal Value} = \frac{\text{Terminal Value}}{(1 + WACC)^n}